 You would think this would be a complicated recipe, but I promise it isn't!
 This is actually one of the simplest recipes for seed crackers I've seen.
 All it requires is a bowl and an oven!

-- Combine the seeds with the salt, maple syrup and water in a large bowl and stir until everything is well combined.
-Let it sit for 1 minute and then stir again.
-This lets the chia seeds thicken and begin to bind everything together!
+- Combine with salt, maple syrup and water.
+Let it sit for a minute before stirring again as this lets the chia seeds thicken and begin to bind everything together!

 Homemade Cracker Variations